Energy Tax Credits

 Dates: No expiration currently defined.

-Claim Process: File Form 8933, Carbon Oxide Sequestration Credit with annual federal income tax returns.
+Claim Process: File Form 8933, Carbon Oxide Sequestration Credit, with your federal income tax return.

 Type: Nonrefundable

-This credit, technically a federal tax deduction, (also known as the "Commercial Building Energy-Efficient Tax Deduction") saves up to $1.88 per square foot (expected to increase up to $2.00 per square foot with current inflation adjustment provisions in place) and is available to building owners that purchase and install qualifying energy efficient equipment.
+This deduction, (also known as the "Commercial Building Energy-Efficient Tax Deduction") saves up to $1.88 per square foot and is available to building owners that purchase and install qualifying energy-efficient equipment.
 Tenants can also claim the credit if they make qualified construction expenditures to the building.

 Type: Nonrefundable